 Please select the program below that you are interested in.

 An admissions Open House is held each semester.
-The next Open House will be held on Saturday, September 14, 2013 from 9:00 am to 12 noon in the Allied Health Building, 100 Penn Street, Baltimore, MD 21201.
+The next Open House will be held on Saturday, April 12, 2014.
 Applicants for the Entry-Level Doctor of Physical Therapy program are welcome to attend.
 Join us and meet our faculty and students.
-Please see the link below for the Open House agenda or use the other link below to RSVP online.
+RSVP is required.